This is the most complete guide to Uber car accident claims and settlements online.

 Chica, a driver of another car, approached the same intersection, heading southbound on SW 157th Avenue.
 (Chica’s car is green in the above diagram.)

-Uber Driver (Adam) Made a Left-Hand Turn and Failed to Yield Right of Way to Chica
+Uber Driver Made a Left-Hand Turn and Failed to Yield Right of Way

-Adam made a left-hand turn and failed to yield the right of way to Chica.
+Adam (the Uber driver) made a left-hand turn and failed to yield the right of way to Chica.
 The two cars collided.

 The impact of the collision caused both cars to roll over.